naojsoft/spot/doc/manual/operation.rst

 plugin windows.
 Whenever you make a new workspace with the same name as a saved workspace, the saved layout will be loaded.

+You can delete a workspace by clicking the ``Close "workspacename"`` button.
+Note that this will delete everything in the workspace.

 .. _TargetsChannel: